Howdy. I’m a Los Angeles-based writer and producer. This l’il site contains a sampling of some of my favorite projects. Thanks for stopping by!

 Wooden began his career working at interactive marketing and advertising agencies including Saatchi & Saatchi, producing high-profile websites for brands including Sony Electronics, National Geographic, Microsoft and American Express.

-Wooden is an alumnus of Brown University and originally hails from the Socialist Kingdom of Vermont.
-He lives in Studio City, California with his wife, two children, and a rapidly shrinking collection of screens.
+An alumnus of Brown University, Wooden originally hails from the Socialist Kingdom of Vermont.
+He lives in Studio City, California with his wife, two children, and a rapidly vanishing collection of screens.